-Simple, cozy Vegan Three Bean Chili with satisfying fiesta flavors!
-Warm, savory, and a great vegan weeknight meal in the winter.
+Simple, cozy Vegan Three Bean Chili with satisfying fiesta-style flavors!
+It’s warm, savory, and a great vegan weeknight meal in the winter.

-I’m all about the cozy soup & chili when the weather gets cold!
+I’m all about the cozy soup & chili when the weather gets cold.
 And this fiesta-style chili is packed with colorful veggies, a three bean medley, and warm, savory flavors.
-I love all the fun colors and textures in this meal – especially when topped with fresh avocado and cilantro before serving!
+Plus I love all the fun colors and textures in this meal – especially topped with fresh avocado and cilantro before serving!

-This recipe is mild written as is, however there are notes below for recommendations on how to spice it up.
-One of my favorites is ground chipotle (or chipotle in adobo sauce).
+This recipe is mild as written, but see the notes below for recommendations on how to spice it up.
+A favorite variation of mine is adding ground chipotle (or also chipotle in adobo sauce).
 So if you’re up for a nice smoky kick, I recommend giving it a try.
 Hope you enjoy!